Chain-of-Insight/coi-blog/posts/feb2_2020/post.md

 ## Let the Fonduels begin!

-We noticed how the reveal stage effected the play experience the Cheeze Wizards game from Dapper Labs.
-In Cheeze Wizards if a player refused to reveal their moves, the two NFTs in question would be locked in a battle for 90 minutes until the automatic duel time out function would finally kick in and process the game result.
-Because Cheeze Wizards fight windows lasted for only three hours with about 4 hours between windows, most NFTs involved timed out duels won't get to battle again until the next fight window (even though a smoothly coordinated duel might typically settle in as fast as 15 to 20 minutes).
+We noticed how the reveal stage effected the play experience of the Cheeze Wizards game from Dapper Labs.
+In Cheeze Wizards, if a player refused to reveal their moves the two NFTs in question would be locked in a battle for 90 minutes until the automatic duel time out function kicks in and processes the game result.
+Because Cheeze Wizards fight windows lasted for only three hours, with about 4 hours in between windows, most NFTs involved timed out duels won't get to battle again until the next fight window even though a smoothly coordinated duel, with both players revealing, might typically settle in as fast as 15 to 20 minutes.

 (more info on timed out duels: https://medium.com/dapperlabs/a-step-by-step-walkthrough-of-a-cheeze-wizards-duel-b262701792e5)